king2b3/p5/README.md

   -  Update the base folder to match this new structure.
 - Create bash or shell to run python web server
   - Test on Ubuntu and Windows
+- Buildings
+  - Add Z coordinate the scales the movement speed of the building, to show depth.
+  - More realistic window colors
+- Rain
+  - Add drops when hitting the ground